 In a DIEP flap, fat, skin, and blood vessels are cut from the wall of the lower belly and moved up to your chest to rebuild your breast.
 (In a properly performed DIEP, no muscle is cut or removed; if you’re having DIEP flap, make sure this will be the case.)
 Your surgeon carefully reattaches the blood vessels of the flap to blood vessels in your chest using microsurgery.
 Because no muscle is used, most women recover more quickly and have a lower risk of losing abdominal muscle strength with a DIEP flap compared to any of the TRAM flap procedures.

 Because the DIEP flap procedure requires special surgical training as well as expertise in microsurgery, not all surgeons can offer DIEP and it's not available at all hospitals.
 If you're considering a DIEP flap, you may have to research the surgeons and facilities that offer what you want.
 Your doctor may be able to refer you to plastic surgeons who specialize in DIEP flap reconstruction.
 (For more information, see Finding a Qualified Plastic Surgeon.)

 Tissue can be taken from your belly for breast reconstruction only once.
 So if you're thinking about prophylactic removal and reconstruction of the other breast, you might want to make that decision before you decide on reconstruction.
 If you have DIEP flap reconstruction on one breast and then later need reconstruction on your other breast, tissue for the second, later reconstruction will have to come from your buttocks or back.
 Or you can have reconstruction with an implant.

-While DIEP flap breast reconstruction is popular because it doesn't move muscle (which usually means a shorter recovery time than a TRAM flap), a DIEP flap isn't for everyone.
+While DIEP flap breast reconstruction is popular because it doesn't move or cut muscle (which usually means a shorter recovery time than a TRAM flap), a DIEP flap isn't for everyone.
 It's not a good choice for:

 Learn more about DIEP flap reconstruction on these pages: